edd26/PersistenceLandscapes.jl/README.md

-# LandscapesConstruction.jl
+# PersistenceLandscapes.jl
-Julia wrapper for Persistence Landscape toolbox by Paweł Dłotko
+Julia version for Persistence Landscapes Toolbox by Paweł Dłotko (all the code was translated from C++ to Julia).